 You can multiply your donations by giving additional donation forms to your family and friends who have already donated.
-Ask them to talk to people about your participation in The Run or Walk to Conquer Cancer and help you ask for donations.
+Ask them to talk to people about your participation in the Race Roster Spring Run-Off and help you ask for donations.
 With this word-of-mouth in place you’ll reach people you never even knew before.

 7. Follow Up

 If you haven’t received a response from someone you’ve asked for a donation, be sure to follow up.
 Make a phone call or send a quick note to make sure that they haven’t forgotten your request.
 A good way to keep people involved in your adventure is to send an updated email.
 Keep your donors and potential donors informed of your fundraising and training progress.